- About

 We have formed 10-year partnerships with 12 Australian universities.

-For too long, First Nations communities have seen programs come and go – they’re here one day and gone the next.
-We believe in something different – a 50-year vision that embeds CareerTrackers into First Nations Australia and into universities.
-We’re in our 10th year now – we’re not going anywhere, and the University partnerships were established to continue building trusting relationships with our students, their families, their universities and their communities.
+We believe in a long-term vision that embeds CareerTrackers into First Nations Australia and into universities.
+We’re in our 15th year now – we’re not going anywhere, and the University partnerships were established to continue building trusting relationships with our students, their families, their universities and their communities.

 As 10-year partners, CareerTrackers and the universities have established a long-term strategy that enables us to work side-by-side in pursuit of our shared vision.